Cup-Of-JavaScript/javascript-promises/assignments.md

 ## Ex.
 2

 Create an arrow function called `countCharsInBody` that accepts a userId as a parameter.
-This function calls the following web API endpoint where user id falls between 1 and 10.
+This function calls the following web API endpoint where user id falls between 1 and 10:

 ```
 Method: GET
 URL: https://jsonplaceholder.typicode.com/posts/{user id}
 ```

-This arrow function returns the number of characters in the post's body.
+This arrow function returns the number of characters in the post's body:

 ```
 {